singh-man/books/crackingTheCoding/17_hard.md

 **Solution #3**

 Alternatively, we can add all the smaller strings into a trie.
-For example,  the strings { i,  is, pp, ms} would look like the trie below.
+For example,  the strings {i,  is, pp, ms} would look like the trie below.
 The asterisk(\*) hanging from a node indicates that this node completes a word.

 ![](media/17_07_3.JPG)